lara-martin/NLP-class/homeworks/grad.md

 Pick one:<br>
 (GA1) Using the Universal Dependencies corpora, implement and evaluate a neural arc-standard dependency parser. <br>
 (GA2) Re-implement the “Character-Aware Neural Language Models” work of Kim et al. (2016). <br>
-(GA3) Follow the tutorial "A Tutorial on Hidden Markov Models and Selected Applications in Speech Recognition" (Rabiner, 1989) to implement an HMM.
+(GA3) Follow the tutorial ["A Tutorial on Hidden Markov Models and Selected Applications in Speech Recognition" (Rabiner, 1989)](https://ieeexplore.ieee.org/document/18626) to implement an HMM.
-(GA4)

 For any of these options, you must